tphamcs/MoneyTracker/README.md

 # MoneyTracker

 # Product description
-This application is a budget management.
+This application is a budget management app.
 It allow user to create a tracking list by adding product items as well as remove, update and retrieve their information.

 This application was created using: Java 8, JDBC, Servlets, Tomcat 8.5, PostgreSQL, JUnit, Maven, AWS RDS....